A look at what happened at Cotton Fest 2023, including Akon's surprise act

 South African stars brought their A-game, much to the delight of concertgoers.
 Top stars like Moozlie, Sjava, Emtee, DBN Gogo and Uncle Waffles all had lit performances, despite a few technical glitches.

-According to TimesLIVE, popular Destruction Boyz gave a final fire performance as a group after announcing that they are going their separate ways to pursue solo careers.
+According to TimesLIVE, popular Distruction Boyz gave a final fire performance as a group after announcing that they are going their separate ways to pursue solo careers.

 Akon surprises his fans with an appearance at the Cotton Fest